-- 1950's: United States Air Force brings 65 infant chimpanzees captured from West Africa to Holloman Air Force Base in Alamogordo, New Mexico for Project Mercury.
-Breeding and training programs are established, the chimps are trained using negative reinforcement techniques.
-Testing includes sleep deprivation, crash tests, and space flight.
+- 1950s: US Air Force brings 65 infant chimpanzees captured from West Africa to Alamogordo's Holloman Air Force Base (HAFB) for Project Mercury.
+Breeding and training programs established.
+Chimps trained using negative reinforcement.
+Testing includes sleep deprivation, crash tests, space flight.

 - 1961: Ham and Enos are used to test suborbital and space flight prior to Alan Shepard, Gus Grissom, and John Glenn's flights.
 Ham later dies alone in a zoo.
 Enos flew his space mission perfectly although he was shocked for performing correct actions due to a glitch in the equipment.

-1998: Dr. Carole Noon sues the United States Air Force for custody of former Air Force chimps, eventually 21 chimps are awarded to her Center for Captive Chimpanzee Care in 1999 (now known as Save the Chimps).
+- 1998: Dr. Carole Noon sues the U.S. Air Force, gets custody of 21 former Air Force chimps who are moved in 1999 to her Center for Captive Chimpanzee Care (now known as Save the Chimps).
 Drs.
-Jane Goodall and Roger Fouts characterize The Coulston Foundation as having "the worst animal care record of any primate research facility in the history of the Animal Welfare Act."
+Jane Goodall and Roger Fouts characterize TCF as having "the worst animal care record of any primate research facility in the history of the Animal Welfare Act."